DBJHU/DataBasics/README.md

 ## History of EHR Data

 EHR data's history dates back to the 1960s with the earliest systems focusing on simple data capture and storage.
 Over the decades, EHR systems have evolved significantly, incorporating more complex data types such as imaging and laboratory results, and enabling more sophisticated data sharing and interoperability.
 The goal has always been to improve patient care, streamline healthcare operations, and facilitate health research.
+EHR data vendors include Epic and Cerner.

 ## Definitions